NguyenAndrew/Simple-Programming/README.md

 # Simple Programming
-Simple Programming is a programming paradigm, observing that to make the most maintainable software, all input processors in a function make a simple curve
+Simple Programming is a programming paradigm, observing that to make the most maintainable software, all input processors in a function make a simple curve.

 More details on Simple Programing coming soon...